CCU Costs / Fees, Refunds, and Withdrawal Polices

 Withdrawal, Termination and Reinstatement

-When a student cancels after submitting at least one unit assignment but less than 60 percent of all graded assignments required for the program and has overpaid the tuition amount due, the institution may retain the application fee and enrollment down payment totaling $200 and a percentage of tuition paid per course in accordance with the following schedule:
+When a student cancels after completing 60% or less of a course and has overpaid the tuition amount due, the institution may retain the initial nonrefundable $75 application fee and a percentage of tuition in accordance with the following schedule:

 Refunds will be processed within 30 days upon receipt of written request.

 Students residing in the state of Iowa who withdraw within the first two calendar weeks of enrollment will receive a refund of all tuition charges.
 A student who terminates after the first two calendar weeks of enrollment may be eligible for a pro rata refund.
 This refund will be an amount that is not less than ninety-five percent of the amount of tuition charged to the student multiplied by the amount of the coursework remaining in the program.
 If a student has completed 60% or more of a program, no refund will be given.
 All amounts paid by the student in excess of what is owed shall be refunded within 30 days of receiving the cancellation request.